sh1ndoo/knowledge2/content/Quartz customization log.md

 ## OnlyFor component and in layout

-Code copied from: [File not found · GitHub](https://github.com/t-schreibs/sound-accumulator/blob/main/quartz%2Fcomponents%2FOnlyFor.tsx) + changing it into a list version
+Code copied from: [t-schreibs · sound-accumulator · OnlyFor.tsx · GitHub](https://github.com/t-schreibs/sound-accumulator/blob/main/quartz%2Fcomponents%2FOnlyFor.tsx) + changing it into a list of titles instead of just one title

 ```tsx title="OnlyFor.tsx"
 import { QuartzComponent, QuartzComponentConstructor, QuartzComponentProps } from "./types"